SmartLoan/smartloan-sml-paper/README.md

-# pineapple_token
-A smart contract as education loan
+# PPAP: Pineapple Token as Education Loan Smart Contract
+This is just a draft to make an education loan smart contract.
+This codes need to be audited, updated and fixed.